zeekay/r2/README.md

 ### Accessing metadata after upload

 The `onSyncMetadata` callback can be used to run a mutation after every metadata sync.
-The `useUploadFile` React hook syncs metadata after every upload, so this function will run each time as well.
+The `useUploadFile` hook syncs metadata after every upload, so this function will run each time as well.

 Because this runs after metadata sync, the `r2.getMetadata` can be used to